dotnet/docs/docs/spark/what-is-apache-spark-dotnet.md

 # What is .NET for Apache Spark?

 [Apache Spark](what-is-spark.md) is a general-purpose distributed processing engine for analytics over large data sets - typically terabytes or petabytes of data.
-With .NET for Apache Spark, a free, open-source, and cross-platform big data analytics framework, you can now add the power of Apache Spark to your big data applications using languages you already know.
+With .NET for Apache Spark, the free, open-source, and cross-platform .NET Support for the popular open-source big data analytics framework, you can now add the power of Apache Spark to your big data applications using languages you already know.

 ## Why choose .NET for Apache Spark?

-.NET for Apache Spark provides high performance APIs for using Spark from C# and F#.
+.NET for Apache Spark empowers developers with .NET experience or code bases to participate in the world of big data analytics. .NET for Apache Spark provides high performance APIs for using Spark from C# and F#.
 With C# and F#, you can access:

-* DataFrame and SparkSQL for working with structured data
+* DataFrame and SparkSQL for working with structured data, which is formatted data
 * Spark Structured Streaming for working with streaming data
-* Spark SQL
+* Spark SQL for writing queries with SQL syntax
-* MLlib
+* Machine learning integration for faster training and prediction (i.e. use .NET for Apache Spark alongside [ML.NET](http://dot.net/ml))

 .NET for Apache Spark is compliant with .NET Standard, a formal specification of .NET APIs that are common across .NET implementations.
 This means you can use .NET for Apache Spark anywhere you write .NET code allowing you to reuse all the knowledge, skills, code, and libraries you already have as a .NET developer.